 Quick Summary

-• Landlords have one month after tenancy ends to return the deposit
+- Landlords have one month after the tenancy ends to return the deposit

-• Damage beyond fair wear, unpaid rent, and uncleaned properties are valid deduction grounds
+- Damage beyond fair wear, unpaid rent, and leaving the property unclean are valid deduction grounds

-• The fianza (official deposit) must be registered with the regional housing authority (AVRA in Andalusia)
+- The fianza must be registered with AVRA, the Andalusian housing authority, within 30 days

 How Much Deposit Should You Pay in La Linea?

-In Andalusia, landlords are legally required to deposit the fianza with AVRA (Agencia de Vivienda y Rehabilitación de Andalucía) within 30 days of receiving it.
-You can request a receipt confirming this.
-If your landlord has not registered the deposit, they may face penalties and you may have additional legal recourse if disputes arise later.
+In Andalusia, landlords are legally required to register the fianza with AVRA (Agencia de Vivienda y Rehabilitación de Andalucía) within 30 days of receiving it.
+Ask your landlord for the registration receipt confirming this.
+If your landlord has not registered the deposit, they may face penalties, and you may have stronger legal footing if a dispute arises later.

 What Is Normal Wear and Tear?

 This is the most important concept in Spanish deposit law.
 Normal wear and tear (deterioro por el uso normal) is the gradual deterioration that happens to any property through ordinary living.
-The LAU is explicit that this is the landlord's responsibility, not the tenant's.
+The LAU is explicit that this is the landlord's responsibility.
 Landlords cannot legally deduct for it.

 Understanding what counts as normal wear helps you know what you are and are not responsible for.

-A landlord who tries to charge you for repainting the full flat after a two-year tenancy is, in most circumstances, trying to claim something that Spanish law does not support.
+A landlord who tries to charge you for repainting a full flat after a two-year tenancy is, in most circumstances, claiming something Spanish law does not support.
 Fresh paint at the start of a tenancy does not entitle a landlord to charge for repainting at the end.
 The law recognises that walls need repainting periodically regardless of tenant behaviour.

 What Landlords Can Legally Deduct